Moving beehives

 It is essential that you have at least two people, properly clad.
 On more than one occasion during my sixty years of beekeeping a hive has been dropped with disastrous consequences.

 With one person on each side, carefully lift the hive and place it on a wheelbarrow.
-I do not recommend carrying the boxes in the dark; it's not uncommon for one of the beekeepers to slip or fall on uneven ground.
+I do not recommend carrying the boxes in the dark; it's not uncommon for a beekeeper to slip or fall on uneven ground.
 You may injure your spine.

 Many beekeepers that I know have had back operations.
 Don't carry heavy hives any distance; and never on your own.

 One person shifts the wheelbarrow, the second steadying the hive.
-It is heavy and may easily topple over.
+It is top-heavy and may easily topple over.

 Place the beehives on a truck

 Place the beehives snugly on a truck, strapping them if necessary.
 Drive slowly and carefully over any rough terrain.
-Sudden braking can have disastrous consequences.
+Sudden braking could have disastrous consequences.

 Feral swarms